 • Previous pelvic surgery – POP repair, hysterectomy, prostate surgery in men.

-Try these steps to help you find yours:
+Try these steps to help you engage your PF muscles:

 1- Get comfortable either sitting or standing.